dcavar/thec_tel/README.md

-# The Hoosier Ellipsis Corpus (THEC) - LANGUAGE Sub-corpus (thec_deu)
+# The Hoosier Ellipsis Corpus (THEC) - Telugu Sub-corpus (thec_tel)

 (C) 2024 [NLP-Lab]

 More details about the [Hoosier Ellipsis Corpus] can be found on the [NLP-Lab] pages.
 The [GitHub repo](https://github.com/dcavar/hoosierellipsiscorpus) contains links to other languages and useful code and scripts for data processing.

-This repo contains the LANGUAGE Ellipsis Sub-corpus of THEC.
+This repo contains the Telugu Ellipsis Sub-corpus of THEC.

 Consult the [data format specification](https://nlp-lab.org/ellipsis/data_format) for details about the structure of the files and the annotation standard used.

 ## Maintainer

+- Koushik Reddy Parukola
--
+- Tanmayi Balla
 - [Damir Cavar]